voegtlel/multi-storage-client/CONTRIBUTING.md

 Follow the [installation instructions on its website](https://direnv.net#basic-installation).

 It also has [editor integration](https://github.com/direnv/direnv/wiki#editor-integration).
 Note that some integrations won't automatically reload the environment after Nix flake changes unlike direnv itself so manual reloads may be needed.

-### Containerization

-Some local storage services are only vended as OCI containers.
-We use the Docker CLI so we'll need a container runtime accessible through the Docker daemon socket.

-Most people will use Docker Engine as the container runtime.
-This comes with [Docker Desktop](https://www.docker.com/products/docker-desktop) ([🍻](https://formulae.brew.sh/cask/docker)) and [Rancher Desktop](https://rancherdesktop.io) ([🍻](https://formulae.brew.sh/cask/rancher)).

-Alternatively you can use Podman as the container runtime.
-This comes with the [Podman CLI](https://podman.io) ([🍺](https://formulae.brew.sh/formula/podman), [Podman socket instructions](https://docs.podman.io/en/latest/markdown/podman-system-service.1.html)) and [Podman Desktop](https://podman-desktop.io) ([🍻](https://formulae.brew.sh/cask/podman-desktop)).

 ## Developing